mjalleda/Selenium/Selenium_Tutorial/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 **2:FIREBUG & FIREPATH**
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-1: It is a Firefox addon.
+1: It is a Firefox add-on.
 It installed only on Firefox.After you install it, restart the browser and launch Firebug.
 Now, you should see firebug (it should be similar to below picture).

 ![alt tag](https://github.com/mjalleda/Selenium/blob/master/Selenium_Tutorial/Screenshots/FireBug_Firepath.png)